YosefLab/Compass/README.md

-# Compass
+# Compass: In-Silico Modeling of Metabolic Heterogeneity using Single-Cell Transcriptomes
-In-Silico Modeling of Metabolic Heterogeneity using Single-Cell Transcriptomes
+Cellular metabolism is a major regulator of immune response, but it is not easy to study the metabolic status of an individual immune cell using current technologies.
+This motivated us to develop an in silico approach to infer metabolic status of an immune cell by using single-cell transcriptomes.
+Here, we present COMPASS, an algorithm to characterize the metabolic landscape of single cells based on single-cell RNA-Seq profiles and flux balance analysis.

 ## Install